 Since 2006, the Annenberg Foundation has provided capacity building and leadership training programs for nonprofit leaders from small to midsize nonprofit organizations through its Alchemy program.
 Over the past 10 years, Annenberg Alchemy has evolved to meet the needs of the nonprofit sector.
 Today, technology is transforming how we all live and work, and nonprofit leaders must understand how to effectively use technology to advance their mission.
-In realizing the size and scope of technology challenges facing nonprofit organizations, the Annenberg Foundation in partnership with the Nonprofit Technology Network (NTEN) offers a new program focused exclusively on technology capacity building for nonprofits in Los Angeles County.
+In realizing the size and scope of technology challenges facing nonprofit organizations, the Annenberg Foundation in partnership with NTEN offers this program focused exclusively on technology capacity building for nonprofits in the greater Los Angeles region.

 Annenberg Alchemy Tech is a six-month, regionally based program for Alchemy Alumni who wish to strengthen their knowledge of technology best practices and move forward on a specific technology project that they identify through guidance and strategic feedback during the program.